spf13/viper/README.md

 ### Establishing Defaults

 A good configuration system will support default values.
-A default value is not required for a key, but it's useful in the event that a key hasn’t been set via config file, environment variable, remote configuration or flag.
+A default value is not required for a key, but it’s useful in the event that a key hasn’t been set via config file, environment variable, remote configuration or flag.

 Examples: